 - Heart failure: Prolonged high cholesterol levels can weaken the heart muscle over time, leading to heart failure.
 In heart failure, the heart cannot pump enough blood to meet the body’s demands, causing symptoms such as fatigue, shortness of breath, and fluid retention.

 It’s crucial to manage your cholesterol levels through lifestyle changes and, if necessary, medication.
 Eating a heart-healthy diet, engaging in regular physical activity, maintaining a healthy weight, avoiding smoking, and limiting alcohol consumption can all help in managing cholesterol levels and reducing the risk of heart-related complications.
+High Cholesterol Can Be Devastating For Your Heart: Here’s What May Happen.
 Regular check-ups with your healthcare provider are essential for monitoring and managing your cholesterol levels effectively.

 - Angina: As cholesterol plaque builds up in the coronary arteries, it can narrow the passageways through which blood flows to the heart.
 This reduced blood supply may not be sufficient to meet the heart’s demands during periods of physical exertion or stress.
 This can result in angina, characterized by chest pain or discomfort, which may radiate to the arms, shoulders, neck, jaw, or back.